500 Internal Server Error

-A 500 Internal Server Error is a HTTP response status form the server, reporting a general error whose cause is not entirely clear.
-The server may be busy, it may be going through a PHP timeout, deploying an anti-flooding measure, or they may be an error in the .htaccess file or a conflict between the installed modules.
-The first measure in case of this error is to contact the provider where your website is being hosted.
+A 500 Internal Server Error is an HTTP response status from the server, reporting a general error when the cause is not entirely clear.
+The server may be busy, it may be going through a PHP timeout, deploying an anti-flooding measure, or there may be an error in the .htaccess file or a conflict between the installed modules.
+The first thing you should do in case of this error is to contact your website hosting provider.

-What is a 500 Internal Server Error and what may cause it?
+What is a 500 Internal Server Error and what could cause it?

-the server is busy - if there is a sudden spike in requests from it, its’ resources may not be enough to handle requests.
+the server is busy - if there is a sudden spike in requests, its resources may not be enough to handle requests.
 This can also be the case if there is a Ddos attack.
-It can also be caused by a malfunctioning disk
+It can also be caused by a malfunctioning disk.

 in some cases, rewrites in the .htaccess file may not be working correctly

-most websites use a shared server, with limited resources.
-If a website is getting an increased number of requests in a short time, the server might deploy an anti-flooding measure, to manage what it may regard as suspicious activity
+many websites are using a shared server with limited resources.
+If a website is getting an increased number of requests in a short time, the server might deploy an anti-flooding measure, to manage what it may regard as suspicious activity.

-the 500 Internal Server Error is not uncommon in the case of websites using modules that are in conflict with each-other.
-This is often reported in Wordpress, when installing a plugin can sometimes “break” the website
+the 500 Internal Server Error is not uncommon in the case of websites using modules that are in conflict with each other.
+This is often reported in Wordpress, as installing a plugin can sometimes “break” the website.

 What can you do about the 500 Internal Server Error?

 On the other hand, you should try to fix this as soon as possible in order to keep your visitors happy.
-Since it is most likely a problem with the server that is causing the error, you should contact your hosting provider.
+Since it is most likely a problem with the server, you should contact your hosting provider.
 Advanced users may also want to check the .htaccess file.

-For Wordpress users (and not only for them), if the problem appears right after installing a new theme or plugin, try disabling it and refresh the page.
+For Wordpress, WiX, or other website builder users, if the problem appears right after installing a new theme or plugin, try disabling it and refreshing the page.
 To be on the safe side, you can also disable all of your plugins (or temporarily rename your “plugins” folder in the file system - e.g. “plugins2”).
 If the error disappears, it means that the error is caused by a plugin.
 Try enabling them again, one by one, until the site breaks again.
 This way you will identify the plugin responsible for the error.